oraclize/docs/source/includes/_ethereum.md

     function update() payable {
         if (oraclize_getPrice("URL", CUSTOM_GASLIMIT) > this.balance) {
-            newOraclizeQuery("Oraclize query was NOT sent, please add some ETH to cover for the query fee");
+            newOraclizeQuery("Provable query was NOT sent, please add some ETH to cover for the query fee");
         } else {
-            newOraclizeQuery("Oraclize query was sent, standing by for the answer..");
+            newOraclizeQuery("Provable query was sent, standing by for the answer..");
             oraclize_query("URL", "json(https://api.kraken.com/0/public/Ticker?pair=ETHXBT).result.XETHXXBT.c.0", CUSTOM_GASLIMIT);
         }
     }